Philosophy & outcomes

-- On employer surveys, of the respondents who rated the entry level skills, the average rating of the skill will meet or exceed an average of 3 on a 4-point scale over a three-year period.
+- On employer surveys, of the respondents who rated the entry level skills, the average rating of the skill will meet or exceed an average of three on a four-point scale.

 2. The program will positively influence the supply of registered dietitian nutritionists over a five-year period:

-- At least 80% of interns enrolled in the program will complete program requirements within 15 months (150% of the program length).
+- At least 80% of program interns complete program/degree requirements within 15 months (150% of the program length).

-- At least 95% of graduates will take the Commission on Dietetic (CDR) credentialing examination for dietitian nutritionists within 12 months of program completion.
+- At least 95% of program graduates take the Commission on Dietetic (CDR) credentialing examination for dietitian nutritionists within 12 months of program completion.

-- At least 70% of graduates who sought employment in nutrition and dietetics will be employed within 12 months of graduation.
+- Of graduates who seek employment, 70% or more are employed in nutrition and dietetics or related fields within 12 months of graduation.